MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBLEncryptionMethodPolicy.md

 ## SYNOPSIS

-Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption.
+Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption on Windows 8.1 devices.

 ## SYNTAX